o-murphy/py-ballisticcalc/docs/contributing.md

     source .venv/bin/activate
     ```

-If you want to contribute to cythonized extensions you can also install them in editable mode
+If you want to contribute to cythonized extensions you can also install them in editable mode:

 === "pip"
     ```bash